robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Setup and teardown are always a single keyword.
 If they need to take care of multiple separate tasks, it is possible to create higher-level `user keywords`_ for that purpose.
-An alternative solution is executing multiple keywords using the BuiltIn_ keyword :name:`Run Keywords` that was added in Robot Framework 2.5.
+An alternative solution is executing multiple keywords using the BuiltIn_ keyword :name:`Run Keywords`.

 The test teardown is special in two ways.
 First of all, it is executed also when a test case fails, so it can be used for clean-up activities that must be done regardless of the test case status.
-Starting from Robot Framework 2.5, all the keywords in the teardown are also executed even if one of them fails.
+In addition, all the keywords in the teardown are also executed even if one of them fails.
 This `continue on failure`_ functionality can be used also with normal keywords, but inside teardowns it is on by default.

 The easiest way to specify a setup or a teardown for test cases in a test case file is using the :setting:`Test Setup` and :setting:`Test